 Diagnosing Anemia in Children

-diagnosed with anemia at some point.
-A child who is anemic does not have enough red
+be diagnosed with anemia at some point.
+A child who is anemic does not have enough

-blood cells or enough hemoglobin.
-Hemoglobin is a special type of protein that allows
+red blood cells or enough hemoglobin.
+Hemoglobin is a special type of protein in red

-In most cases, anemia can be diagnosed with a few simple blood tests.
-The American
+most cases, anemia can be diagnosed with a few simple blood tests.
+The American Academy

-Academy of Pediatrics currently recommends universal screening for anemia with a hemoglobin
+of Pediatrics currently advises screening for anemia with a hemoglobin test at age

-be present at any age, a test for anemia should be performed.
+any risk factors at any age, a test for anemia should be done.
 For older children,

-a blood test for anemia may be done during a child's routine physical exam.
+a blood test for anemia may be done during a child's routine exam.

 Symptoms of anemia in children